Udaipur – overview

 By Train

 Search "Udaipur" as your origin (if departing) or destination (if arriving).
-A city may have multiple railway stations — select the main one (usually named after the city) and choose a train based on journey duration, departure time, and class availability.
+Udaipur City (UDZ) is the primary station.
+Choose a train based on journey duration, departure time, and class availability.

 By Flight

-Search by city name across Air India, Air India Express, IndiGo, and Spicejet.
+Search by city name across Air India, Air India Express, IndiGo, and Spicejet — these cover the full domestic network from Udaipur.

 By Bus